kimChanS/test_flask/README.md

 use flask-sqlalchemy to create user ORM

-next step: try to use flask-login to login
+use flask-login to login

+question: template's current\_user.is\_authenticated